-	Monday, April 29, 2019 to Friday, May 3, 2019
+Monday, October 7, 2019 to Friday, October 11, 2019

-	Tour Duration: 4 days (Monday 5 pm – Thursday 9 PM)
+Tour Duration: 5 days (Monday 4:30 pm – Friday 1:30 PM)

-	$600 Deposit due to reserve your spot
+$500 Deposit due to reserve your spot

 Tour Host City: Fredericksburg, TX

-	Participation Limited to 16 Participants
+Participation Limited to 15 Participants

 Join us in Gillespie County in the heart of the Texas Hill Country for three full days of birding in the Edwards Plateau ecoregion!
 Upon arrival, you will learn about the area and expected species while enjoying a wonderful welcome dinner.
-The next three days will be full of birding on both public lands and private ranches in a variety of habitats, with educational programs each day at lunchtime.
-We will travel through the unique habitats of the Fredericksburg area to find target species such as Golden-cheeked warbler, Black-Capped Vireo, Yellow-billed Cuckoo, Blue Grosbeak, and Zone-tailed Hawk. *Schedule & Locations are subject to change based upon landowners, birds, and weather issues*
+The next three days will be full of birding on private ranches in a variety of habitats, with educational programs each day at lunchtime.
+We will travel through the unique habitats of the Fredericksburg area to find target species such as Golden-cheeked Warbler, Black-Capped Vireo, Yellow-billed Cuckoo, Blue Grosbeak, and Zone-tailed Hawk. *Schedule & Locations are subject to change based upon landowners, birds, and weather issues*

 Please bring any equipment that you would like to use for birding, such as binoculars, spotting scopes, cameras, and field guides.

-	Wi-fi internet is available at the hotel.
 Cell phone service is limited throughout the areas we will travel.

 Mosquitoes, horse flies, gnats, chiggers, and other biting insects live in this region.
 While they will not be out in full force at this time of year, biting insects may be still be encountered during hikes and walks.
 Please bring insect repellent.
 Snake gaiters will be provided if participants desire to use them, although we will mainly be walking in well-maintained areas.